Luk313/md2all/README.md

 % My Name
 % 20/04/2018

-This block supports multilines :
+This block supports multilines, but continuation lines must begin with leading space, thus:

 % The Wonderful title
   You can have a multilines title like this